nrfconnect/Asset-Tracker-Template/docs/modules/environmental.md

 - **ENVIRONMENTAL_SENSOR_SAMPLE_RESPONSE**
   Returns collected environmental data with the following fields:
-  - `temperature`: Temperature value in degrees Celsius
+  - `temperature`: Temperature value in degrees Celsius.
-  - `pressure`: Atmospheric pressure in Pascals
+  - `pressure`: Atmospheric pressure in Pascals.
-  - `humidity`: Relative humidity percentage
+  - `humidity`: Relative humidity percentage.

 The message structure used by the environmental module is defined in `environmental.h`: